nvsnkv/NVs.OccupancySensor/readme.md

 Prepare your favorite API Explorer.
 [Swagger-UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) or [Postman](https://www.postman.com/) will work.
 Application produces OpenAPI definition that can be downloaded from path `/swagger/v1/swagger.json`.
 This format can be consumed by varios API testing tools.

-Depending on the hosting option you prefer, you'll need either [.Net Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.407-windows-x64-installer) or [Docker](https://docs.docker.com/get-docker/) installed on the host to build and run application.
+You'll need [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed on the host to build and run application.
-If you're planning to build a docker image for raspberry-pi you'll need to also have `debootstrap` installed on build machine - there is no good base image for raspberry so we'll our own during the build.

-#### Patience (optional)
-In case you chose to use Docker, please ensure that you can spend couple of hours building the image.
-Compilation of EmguCV is the part of building procedure for Linux distros and it may take several hours if you're doing it on weak device.

 ### Building the Application
-TBD
+Nothing special there - just run `dotnet build` and MSBuild will do the rest for you!

 ### Quick Setup
 1. Build application;